HenryEcker/WF-SIMPLE-ERN-APP/README.md

 2. The response is displayed in a simple HTML table
 3. This information is requested by the client at a set interval of 60 seconds.

+# Python Updater

+Even though the Python Updater is now included, running it will alter the data.json file whose current structure is being used by the client.

+The client application would also need to be updated to accommodate new fields.